fluidity-money/long.so/cmd/faucet.superposition/README.md

 Listens for a mutation to request tokens, and sends the SPN token for Superposition Testnet on demand.
 With a feature flag optionally supports gating the amount of tokens send to a list of users.
+Batches the sends using the contract within a 5 second window (with some extra seconds added randomly.)

 ## Features